National Park Service

 Yellowstone Live

 The Yellowstone Live project is comprised of a series of wall monitors, interactive kiosks, and web maps that convey current conditions at the park to visitors.
 An initial version had been in operation for a couple of years when, in the spring of 2017, park staff determined that some of the colors used in the application might not be accessible to color-blind viewers.
 In addition, colors selected to convey "open" vs. "closed" were not used in a consistent way across the various displays.
 Specifically for the road status map, park staff also requested a unified set of road symbols that would elimniate the need to toggle different map states with radio buttons.
 I assessed current conditions using the Color Oracle simulator and developed alternative color and map symbols schemes, which I helped implement in the code base once designs were finalized.
-I adapted the slide deck above from my presentations to park staff and the project team.
-Use these links to access the live maps for roads and campgrounds.
+I adapted the slide deck above from my presentations to park staff and the project team (view a larger version here).
+View the live roads map on NPS.gov.

 NPS System Map